Haliwa-Saponi Indian Tribe: Education

+A faction of the group founded the Haliwa-Saponi Tribal School in 1957, which was assisted by the state as a public school.
+All other public schools had long been segregated as white or black (all people of color) under state law, and the faction claimed a separate identity.
+Members they construed to be Black were not allowed into the school, despite being from the same families.
+The school closed in the late 1960s following the court-ordered integration of public schools on constitutional grounds.

-Testing irregularities in the 2010-11 academic year at Haliwa-Saponi Tribal School resulted in 9 students' biology test scores being invalidated and Haliwa-Saponi Tribal School Principal Chenoa Davis resigning.
+Testing irregularities in the 2010-11 academic year at Haliwa-Saponi Tribal School resulted in nine students' biology test scores being invalidated and Haliwa-Saponi Tribal School Principal Chenoa Davis resigning.
 Community members expressed concerns related to the investigation during a meeting of the school board.
 Ronald Richardson, tribal chief of the Haliwa-Saponi, said that the tribe should work out its own problems without newspaper publicity.
 School board Chairman Gideon Lee declined to identify the teacher in question who downloaded state biology test information, but said that action has been taken against those determined to be involved.

-When Professor Robert K. Thomas visited with the Haliwa in the Summer of 1978, the founders and members never mentioned the word "Saponi", instead calling their ancestry "Cherokee".
-In Cherokee Communities of the South, the only family of Saponi found among North Carolina was the Collins family (unrelated to the Haliwa).

-Activities
+The tribe established the Haliwa-Saponi Day Care Center, to serve children aged two to five.
+The Haliwa-Saponi Tribal School is a public charter school, bases its curriculum on the North Carolina state standard course of study and offers small classrooms, technology, and American Indian studies.
+The school had 161 enrolled students in 2020.

+Culture and activities

 Haliwa-Saponi Tribe members dance in a celebration of Native American Heritage Month at the Meyera Oberndorf Library in Virginia Beach in 2011.

 The Haliwa-Saponi hosts an annual powwow on the third weekend in April on the dance grounds at the Haliwa-Saponi Tribal School.
 They launched it in 1965 to celebrate their state recognition.
-Originating on the Great Plains, the powwow "also builds on local and regional values, and ideas about tribe, community and race."
+Completely originating from the recent Pan-Indian cultural movement, the powwow "also builds on local and regional values, and ideas about tribe, community and race."
 Held the third weekend of April, the pow-wow is funded in part by ad sales, donations, corporate funding and gate receipts, in addition to grants from the North Carolina Arts Council.
+The initial funding from the Arts Council was applied for by tribal member Arnold Richardson in 1969, for the purpose of teaching the tribe Haudenosaunee dances via cultural awareness workships, as he found the performances of the Haliwa-Saponi "un-authentic", and stereotypical.

-The tribe operates a cultural retention program for tribal citizens of all ages, held at the tribe's multi-purpose building.
-The program includes instruction in pottery, beadwork/regalia design and construction, dance/drum classes, and Haliwa-Saponi history, as well as day trips to culturally relevant locations.
+The tribe now operates a cultural class for tribal citizens of all ages.
+The program includes instruction in Haliwa-Saponi history, Native American arts and crafts, pow-wow style dancing, singing, and drumming.
+Prior to the Pan-Indian renaissance, virtually no Native American culture was found among the Haliwa-Saponi.